Dr. Simon Locke: Filming locations

 Most of the filming of the original Season One episodes set in the fictional town of "Dixon Mills" took place in the village of Kleinburg, and surrounding Nashville and Vaughan areas of Ontario, often along more rural countryside roads.
 A number of episodes featured scenes filmed along Kirby Road and at the bowstring arch bridge by the Humber River in the Nashville Conservation Reserve.
 One episode "Crash" was filmed along present day Rutherford Road near Pine Valley Drive, another, "Two Points of a Pitchfork" used the Humber River bridge along Huntington Road north of Kirby Road as the checkpoint into town during a Typhus outbreak.
 "Hero" featured the Card Lumber yard in the Nashville area of Kleinburg.
 Rural patient visits were often to real farmhouses in the area, used for filming.

 Some episodes in Season One, notably the winter ones, were filmed in the Rouge Park/Scarborough area of Toronto.
 In those, the Valley Halla Estate house (now part of the Toronto Zoo grounds) was featured as the doctor's office and residence building.
 One episode from season 1 was shot at the old Markham, Ontario water tower in a story involving a mute boy who dangerously climbs the tower.
 Other winter season 1 scenes were shot at Highland Creek in Scarborough, Ontario, and at the old ski hill on Twyn Rivers Road in Pickering, Ontario.

 Starting in the second season when the series was renamed and moved to a big-city setting, the filming moved strictly to Toronto (although Toronto wasn't specifically mentioned in the show as the setting).
 Much of the filming took place in the Etobicoke area, usually in various Mimico and New Toronto neighbourhoods, plazas, industrial areas and train yards.
 A lot of the stock footage of the ambulance van driving on the highway was filmed along the Gardiner Expressway around Sunnyside and downtown Toronto.
 One episode featured scenes shot inside Westwood Theatre, another a ride on a Gray Coach bus along the Gardiner Expressway.
-Many of the street scenes were filmed along Lake Shore Blvd West around the motel strip area, including footage shot in and around the Westpoint Motor Hotel & Restaurant, and the Seaway Towers Motor Hotel.
-The train yard footage was taken in CN's Mimico train yard.
+Many of the street scenes were filmed along Lake Shore Blvd West around the motel strip area, including footage shot in and around the Westpoint Motor Hotel & Restaurant, Dutch Sisters Inn, and the Seaway Towers Motor Hotel.
+The train yard footage was taken in and around CN's Mimico train yard.